mmijjum/Production_Rates_Calculator/README.md

     * All .csv / .xlsx files from 'Data' are read into the code here.

 2) mcadam.py
-    * MCADAM and GEOMAGIA data is compiled into a contineous geomagnetic model.
+    * MCADAM_1b_cosmo.csv is read in only for the time period specified by the user in 'Inputs.xlsx'.

 3) Pmag_paleolat.py
-    * Present day site latitude is converted to paleolatitude for the specified time duration in User_Interface.
+    * Present day site latitude is converted to paleolatitude for the specified time duration 'Inputs.xlsx'.

 4) Rc.py
-    * Cutoff rigidity is calculated following Dunai (2001).
+    * Cutoff rigidity is calculated following Eq.
+2 of Mijjum et al. (2023).

 5) atm_depth.py
     * Elevation is converted to atmospheric depth either using ERA40 reanalysis data or a standard atmosphere conversion.
-    * Conversion method is specified in excel spreadsheet - 1 = standard atmosphere, 0 = ERA40.
+    * Conversion method is specified in excel spreadsheet.
+1 = standard atmosphere, 0 = ERA40.

 6) neutrons.py
     * Production via spallation from neutrons is calculated.